MubarekHussen/traffic-data-warehouse/README.md

 ## Directory Structure

-- `/airflow`: Contains Airflow DAGs and configurations.
+- `/dags`: Contains Airflow DAGs and configurations.
 - `/dbt`: Holds dbt transformations and documentation.
-- `/redash`: Includes configurations for redash reporting.
+- `/screenshots`: Includes the screenshots for airflow, dbt, docker setup, cleaned data and redash.
+- `/scripts`: Contains python scripts used to clean and structure the data.

 ## Resources